visit-dav/visit/src/doc/gui_manual/Quantitative/Expressions.rst

 Users can create a new expression by clicking on the **Expression Window's New** button.
 When the user clicks on the **New** button, VisIt_ adds a new expression and shows its new, empty definition in the **Definitions** area.
 The initial name for a new expression is *"unnamed"* followed by some integer suffix.
-As the user types a new name for the expression into the **Name** text field, the expression's name in the **Expression list** will update.
+After the user types a new name for the expression into the **Name** text field, the expression's name in the **Expression list** will update.
+If the user types a name that already exists in the expression list, then the name will automatically append a number to the end of the name to avoid duplicate expression names.

 Each expression also has a **Type** that specifies the type of variable the expression produces.
 The available types are: